 “For me, the vision was just so exciting and so awesome because I’ve had the Regis perspective, I’ve had the Colorado perspective and this was an opportunity to put that interdisciplinary lens onto issues that really are global,” he said.

-The program, the only one of its kind among Jesuit universities, is unique on several fronts, said Dan Wessner, professor and program director.
+The program, the only one of its kind among Jesuit universities, is unique on several fronts.
 Based in Denver’s historic Curtis Park Neighborhood at the Posner Center for International Development, which brings together more than 60 development-oriented organizations, the program taps into the expertise of those working on real global challenges.
 While Owens attends class in person, the tech-friendly classroom enables anyone in the world to participate live and engage in a meaningful, collaborative learning experience, without having to step away from their critical service work.

 Owens was among the first students to enroll in the related eight-month graduate certificate program and expanded his plans after the master’s program was approved in early 2016.
 He said he can see how his studies have enhanced his work for the state of Colorado by refining his analytical reading and writing skills.
 He’s hopeful it will launch him deeper into the academic side of this important field.